-The world is at a health crisis like it’s never seen before.
-Over 800 million people can’t access enough food, while many more get sick and die because of the low quality foods this system provides.
-As a result, chronic diseases such as diabetes, heart disease and cancer have become the leading cause of death around the world.
+Over 820 million people can’t access enough food (1), while many more get sick and die because of the low quality foods this system provides.
+As a result, chronic diseases such as diabetes, heart disease and cancer have become the leading cause of death around the world (2).
 Instead of educating the public and promoting healthy food choices, millions of dollars in public spending are wasted in treating symptoms instead of solving the cause, making the problem even worse.

 Why a Whole-Foods Vegan Diet?

-Did you know that, according to the Academy of Nutrition and Dietetics, a whole-foods vegan diet has been found to be nutritionally adequate for every single stage of the life cycle?
+According to the Academy of Nutrition and Dietetics, a whole-foods vegan diet has been found to be nutritionally adequate for every single stage of the life cycle.
 This includes pregnancy, lactation, infancy, childhood, adolescence, older adulthood, geriatrics and even for athletes.
+(4)

-Countless studies have consistently shown that regular consumption of fruits, vegetables, legumes, and whole grains, is associated with a reduced risk of many diseases and a vegan diet appears to confer the greatest protection against overall cancer incidence.
+A growing body of studies consistently show that regular consumption of fruits, vegetables, legumes, and whole grains is associated with a reduced risk of many diseases and a vegan diet appears to confer the greatest protection against overall cancer incidence.
+(5)(6)

 Vegan diets also seem to be most beneficial in improving heart disease risk factors.
-Including abdominal obesity, high blood pressure, serum lipid profile and blood glucose.
+Including high blood pressure, serum lipid profile and blood glucose.

-Last but not least, vegans are 62% less likely to develop type 2 diabetes that those following any other dietary pattern.
+Vegans are also 62% less likely to develop type 2 diabetes that those following any other dietary pattern.
+(7)

 More than ever it seems like your health is in your hands, and most importantly, on your plate.